Skip to Content

 20. Chiles en Nogada

-Chiles en nogada has to be one of the prettiest dishes in Mexican cuisine.
+Chile en nogada has to be one of the prettiest dishes in Mexican cuisine.
 It’s another signature dish of Puebla that’s considered by many to be a Mexican national dish.

-Chiles en nogada is a seasonal dish made with a large poblano pepper stuffed with a picadillo mixture.
+Chile en nogada is a seasonal dish made with a large poblano pepper stuffed with a picadillo mixture.
 The stuffed pepper is then drenched in a walnut-based cream sauce and garnished with pomegranate seeds and parsley.

-As described, chiles en nogada is a seasonal dish that’s typically available only in August and September when pomegranates are in season.
+As described, chile en nogada is a seasonal dish that’s typically available only in August and September when pomegranates are in season.
 It also coincides with Mexican Independence Day.
 It’s a celebratory dish whose main ingredients are said to resemble the colors of the Mexican flag – poblano pepper for green, walnut cream sauce for white, and pomegranate seeds for red.

 Touristy restaurants in Puebla will serve chiles en nogada at other times of the year (using tasteless pomegranate seeds), but it’s best to try it when it’s in season.
 It’s a beautiful dish and one of the best things we’ve eaten so far in Mexico.